 Sometimes you just need some simple, nourishing comfort food.
 Nothing fancy, just no-frills, down-home cooking.
-If this is the kind of food you’re craving, well, do I have a recipe for you!
+And if this is the kind of food you’re craving, well, I have a recipe for you!
 This recipe for Pennsylvania Dutch Chicken Corn Soup with Rivels is my take on an old-fashioned PA Dutch country classic.
 Tiny homemade dumplings, tender chunks of chicken, and kernels of fresh sweet corn in a rich homemade chicken broth.
-Oh so delicious.
+I’m telling you, this recipe is oh-so delicious.
+(Also, if you’re a fan of hearty chicken soup, check out my recipe for Old-Fashioned Chicken and Dumplings.)

-And while this recipe is best prepared from scratch, you can definitely take a few shortcuts.
-If you find yourself short on time or energy (I hear you – no judgment here!), you can use the meat from a rotisserie chicken, and a few cartons of good-quality store-bought chicken broth.
-I do recommend making your own rivels, though, because the rivels really make this soup something special.
+Of course, this recipe is best prepared from scratch, but you can take a few shortcuts on a day you find yourself not up for doing a lot of cooking (I hear you!- no judgments here!)
+Simply use a rotisserie chicken, and a few cartons of good-quality store-bought chicken broth to make this dish in a jiffy.
+I do recommend making your own rivels, though, because the rivels make this soup something special.

 Cook’s Tips:

-- I like to add a few spoonfuls of chicken base like this one to my homemade broth to give the soup a really intense chicken flavor.
-You could also use a few chicken bouillon cubes, or omit this ingredient completely (but it really does make for extra flavor!).
+- I like to add a few spoonfuls of chicken base like this one to my homemade broth to give the soup extra chicken flavor.
+You could also use a few chicken bouillon cubes, or omit this ingredient completely.

 - If it’s summer and sweet corn is in season, I love to use fresh sweet corn kernels cut off the cob.
 If all you have is frozen or canned corn, that will work just fine, too.